pratyushchauhan22/task_manager/README.md

    - by default due date = today + 7 days , can be specified by user

 2. ability to  change tasks
-   2.1 modify due date , done/not done status
+   - modify due date , done/not done status
-   2.2 delete any task
+   - delete any task

 3. ability to add notes to tasks
-   3.1 view all notes within a task
+   - view all notes within a task
-   3.2 add new to a particular task
+   - add new to a particular task
-   3.3 delete notes for a particular task
+   - delete notes for a particular task

 ----
 API Endpoints (REST URLs)

+-GET      /tasks                   get all tasks
+-GET      /tasks/{id}              get a task by id
+-DELETE   /tasks/{id}              delete task by id -PATCH    /task/{id}               update details of a task -POST     /tasks                   create a new task

+-GET      /tasks/{id}/notes     	show all notes of a task -POST     /tasks/{id}/notes 		add notes to a task
+-DELETE   /tasks/{id}/notes/{nid} delete a note from a task

+---- "idempotenet"